-- 1. Click Project > myProject Properties. - 2.
-Click the COBOL Link tab on the left-hand side of the Properties window and specify your link settings.
+- 1. Click Project > Properties. - 2.
+Expand Micro Focus > Build Configurations. - 3.
+Click Link and specify your link settings.

 Called Programs and Dependencies

 At run time, called programs are found in the same way as before.
 However, there are some new ways to set COBPATH and copy files into a common folder.